johnmih/GitHashingExercise/README.md

 ### Details

-Hashing was preformed using SHA-256.
+Hashing was performed using SHA-256.